PeterZs/tempo-changing-music2motion/README.md

 - `trcSMPL/` – joint positions on the SMPL skeleton,
 - `wav/` – corresponding audio.

+### Recommended Train/Test Splits

+We provide recommended train/test split files in `dataset/`:

+- `dataset/train_all.txt` & `dataset/test_all.txt`
+- `dataset/train_shamisen.txt` & `dataset/test_shamisen.txt`

+These splits are designed based on the **Jo-Ha-Kyu score** to ensure that both the training and test sets have similar score distributions.
+Users can refer to these for their experiments or define their own splits as needed.

 The scripts in `dataset/` are provided so that others can **rebuild similar pipelines for their own motion capture data**.

 ### Step 1 – Prepare puppet BVH clips for MotionBuilder